About Us

 Brianna Deadman, Assistant Program Director, Palm Desert Campus

-As Assistant Director for the Honors Program at the Palm Desert Campus, Prof. Deadman works closely with Dr. Marshall, Brystal Nevins, the Honors staff, and the faculty who teach in the program to collaboratively design and adapt honors curriculum.
+As Assistant Director for the Honors College at the Palm Desert Campus, Prof. Deadman works closely with the Honors College director, Dr. Jacob Jones, as well as the Honors staff and the faculty who teach in the program to collaboratively design and adapt honors curriculum.
 Prof. Deadman focuses particularly on assessing, planning, implementing, and evaluating the effectiveness of the program at PDC and facilitating meaningful out-of-class opportunities for Honors students--such as speakers, workshops, field trips, undergraduate research, internships, travel abroad, Honors Club and events, etc.--to enrich the Honors experience.

 Prof. Deadman is an alumnus of CSUSB gaining her BA in English Literature and her MA in English Literature and Composition.
 In addition to giving back to the campus through her role in the Honors Program, Prof. Deadman also serves on the board of directors for the Association of Latino Faculty, Staff, and Students (ALFSS).
 As an ALFSS board member, Prof. Deadman helps to promote the participation of youth in higher education through scholarship funds, and works to further the personal and professional advancement of multicultural faculty, staff and students at CSUSB.
 Her personal research in adaptation theory, rhetoric, and gender studies--with special attention to the ways in which myth and folklore evolve and adapt over time and context--adds to the rich tapestry of CSUSB scholarship.

-Brystal was first introduced to the CSUSB University Honors Program when she transferred as an undergraduate student in Fall 2021.
+Brystal was first introduced to the CSUSB University Honors College when she transferred as an undergraduate student in Fall 2021, then the University Honors Program.
 As a student employee, her work primarily focused on easing the transition for honors transfer students from our local community colleges.
-Since graduating from CSUSB with her BA in Communication Studies: Relational and Organizational Communication, in May 2023, Brystal has been thrilled to join the Honors Program team as a full staff member.
-She hopes that sharing her experience as a CSUSB alumna, an Honors Program alumna, and as a Honors Program transfer student will help honors students take advantage of the opportunities one can find in our Honors Program.
+Since graduating from CSUSB with her BA in Communication & Media: Relational and Organizational Communication, in May 2023, Brystal has been thrilled to join the Honors College team as a full staff member.
+She hopes that sharing her experience as a CSUSB alumna, an Honors College alumna, and as a Honors Program transfer student will help honors students take advantage of the opportunities one can find in our Honors College.
 She hopes that they can use these opportunities to go further in their education and professional goals, to places they might not have previously expected they could reach, just as she had.

 Faculty